📌 East Linton, East Lothian

 ★★★

-Traprain Law is a volcanic laccolith that juts prominently out of East Lothian countryside above Hailes Castle and the River Tyne.
+Traprain Law is a volcanic laccolith that rises abruptly out of East Lothian countryside above Hailes Castle and the River Tyne.
 Rising magma once pushed the rocks above into their characteristic dome shape, particularly prominent from the eastern side.
 The Votadini tribe created a hillfort capital here in the first century AD, building on ground previously occupied by Bronze Age dwellers.
-Most hill fort summits have great views: here, Berwick Law dominates the northern panorama with the Lammermuir Hills laid out to the south.
+Most hill fort summits have great views: here, Berwick Law is a highlight of the northern panorama with the Lammermuir Hills laid out to the south.

 📷 Chronological photo guide